Keeping your strategy alive and relevant: Optimize operating rhythm to create space

 “Everything feels like a priority… I don’t have time to do any real work.”

 “We have competing priorities!
 It’s a constant struggle between us and them.”

-Without a clear, common direction, people can’t effectively make decisions, prioritize, or coordinate across teams.
-Everyone needs an answer to the question, “What are we ultimately trying to achieve as we navigate the day to day fog of decisions and competing priorities?”
+Without clear direction, people can’t effectively make decisions, prioritize, or coordinate across teams.
+Everyone needs an answer to the question, “What are we ultimately trying to achieve as we navigate the day-to-day fog of decisions and competing priorities?”

-Establishing and communicating a clear direction is a challenge all organizations face, and it’s a tough one.
-Perhaps even more challenging is figuring out how to effectively drive day to day operations with an overarching purpose always in view — especially in an environment rife with unpredictability.
+Defining and communicating a clear strategy is a challenge all organizations face, and it’s a tough one.
+Perhaps even more challenging is figuring out how to effectively drive day to day operations with that overarching direction always in view — especially in an environment rife with unpredictability.